 the terminal will display only so many chips or such denomination of chips as is the next lowest permitted wager,

-if, by the end of the wagering period for an individual spin, a player has placed one or more wagers which are in aggregate less than the permitted aggregate wager (if any), the roulette terminal will not recognise those wagers for that spin, and
+if, by the end of the wagering period for an individual spin, a player has placed one or more wagers which are in aggregate less than the permitted aggregate wager (if any), the Roulette Terminal will not recognise those wagers for that spin, and

 at the settlement of wagers for a spin losing wagers will be cleare automatically from the terminal layout, and winning wagers will be paid by causing an appropriate number of chips to appear or by causing an appropriate adjustment to be made to the amount showing as standing to the credit of the player’s chip account; and

 be capable of

 dispensing a payment voucher for the value of credits on the terminal’s chip account; and/or

-be capable of having credits cancelled to allow the dealer to pay out the full value of remaining credits on the terminal’s chip account by tendering chips to a player.
+having credits cancelled to allow the dealer to pay out the full value of remaining credits on the terminal’s chip account by tendering chips to a player; or

+having credits on the Roulette Terminal’s chip account transferred to a player loyalty cashless account in accordance with the relevant Electronic Transfer Limits; and

+only be capable of operation within the relevant casino gambling area.

-3.6 The roulette terminals and game system shall be of a type approved by the Secretary and contain components necessary for the performance of, and be designed and programmed to perform, their respective functions in accordance with these rules.
+3.6 The Roulette Terminals and Game System shall be of a type approved by the Secretary and contain components necessary for the performance of, and be designed and programmed to perform, their respective functions in accordance with these rules.

-3.7 No person shall tilt, rock, or in any way damage or interfere with the roulette terminals, nor shall any person seek to gain any undue advantage from any manipulation of any gambling equipment or any part thereof.
+3.7 No person shall physically or electronically interfere with the Roulette Terminals, nor shall any person seek to gain any undue advantage from any manipulation of any gambling equipment or any part thereof.

-3.8 A player shall not be entitled to a prize on a roulette terminal unless that prize results from the legitimate attainment of the prize on the terminal.
+3.8 A player shall not be entitled to a prize on a Roulette Terminal unless that prize results from the legitimate attainment of the prize on the terminal.

 4.0 Wagers